akshiv/phys408FourierOptics/LabNoteBook.md

 ### Dark-field Image

-A Dark-field Image can be created by placing the point aperture right at the Fourier transform plane and viewing the
+A Dark-field Image can be created by using a Fourier transforming lens and placing a point aperture right at the Fourier transform plane (slightly blocking the focus) and viewing the resulting image in the image plane.

 Normal Image
 ![](https://raw.githubusercontent.com/akshivbansal/phys408FourierOptics/master/raw_data_from_day1_%2020180306/Dark%20Field/snap-unknown-20180306-133527-1.jpeg)